edg2s/parsoid-sandbox/README.md

 Parsoid sandbox
 ===============

-Basic sandbox for playing around with Parsoid and discovering its crazy behaviour.
+Basic sandbox for playing around with Parsoid.

 Features:
-* Live edit raw wikitext or HTML output, which update each other as you type
+* Live edit raw wikitext, HTML or HTML DOM (CE), which update each other as you type
 * State persisted in local storage

 Demo: http://edg2s.github.io/parsoid-sandbox/